pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-vm/create-vm.md

 3. Enter *`test-model`* as Repository name and Access as *Public* then click *Create repository*.
     ![Repository Details](images/RepositoryDetails.png)

-4. Once your repository is ready, you need to note down the tenancy namespace somewhere.
+4. Once your repository is ready.
+Please note down the tenancy namespace in your text editor.
     ![Note Tenancy NameSpace](images/NoteTenancyNamespace.png)

-## Task 4: Generate an Authentication Token to push Auxiliary Image to the Oracle Cloud Container Registry
+## Task 3: Generate an Authentication Token to push Auxiliary Image to the Oracle Cloud Container Registry

-In this step, we are going to generate an *Authentication Token*, that we will use to push auxiliary image into the Oracle Cloud Container Registry Repository.
+In this task, we will generate an *Authentication Token*.
+In lab 3, we will use this authentication token to push auxiliary image into the Oracle Cloud Container Registry Repository.

 1. Select the User Icon in the top right corner and then select *MyProfile*.